AutoTrader-MM/road-to-quant/README.md

 # road-to-quant

-Study resources to become a quant
+Study resources to become a quant researcher.

-what you will need to learn to be a quantitative researcher:

   ## Math

-  ### probability
+  1 Combinatorics, probability and statistics

-- [x] Casella and Bergers
+   - [ ] Casella and Bergers
-- [ ] Blitzstein probability
+   - [ ] Introduction to Probability, by Blitzstein & Hwang
-- [ ] Diez probability
+   - [ ] OpenIntro Statistics, 4th ed, by Diez

-   ### linear algebra
+  2 Linear algebra

   - [ ]  Introduction to Linear Algebra, Fifth Edition by Gilbert Strang

-  ### Optimization: Optimization Methods in Asset Management coursera course by Columbia
+  3 Optimization: Optimization Methods in Asset Management coursera course by Columbia

-  ### Stochastic process and calculus
+  4 Stochastic process and calculus

 ## programming (so far the weakest)